 Our WorkSince 1988, we have provided services and advocacy on behalf of whistleblowers.
-We use the following approaches:
+We have three main programs:

 - Legal Assistance:

 The National Whistleblower Center and the National Whistleblower Legal Defense and Education Fund operate a number of legal and educational programs to provide legal aid and assistance to whistleblowers.
 Learn more about how you can find an attorney here.

 The National Whistleblower Center has played a key role in drafting and supporting major whistleblower legislation such as the Dodd-Frank Act, the Sarbanes-Oxley Act, and the Whistleblower Protection Enhancement Act.
-The NWC is actively involved in opposing efforts to weaken existing laws and pushing for strengthening whistleblowers laws in the area of wildlife whistleblowers, international whistleblowers and an official National Whistleblower Day.
+The NWC is actively involved in opposing efforts to weaken existing laws and pushing for strengthening whistleblower laws.

 Our HistorySince 1988, whistleblowers supported by the NWC & NWLDEF have achieved victories for environmental protection, government contract fraud, nuclear safety and government and corporate accountability.
 These include:

 Dedicated to protecting whistleblowers, the National Whistleblower Center (NWC) was founded in 1988 by three experienced whistleblower-rights attorneys, Stephen M. Kohn, Michael D. Kohn and David K. Colapinto to obtain public support for whistleblowers at the Comanche Peak nuclear power plant.
 The NWC’s first case challenged an industry-wide practice of coercing employees to sign non-disclosure agreements prohibiting them from raising safety concerns to federal regulators.
 The NWC overcame well-financed opposition in the nuclear industry, and one of its prime construction contractors (KBR/Brown & Root, Inc.) in Congress, the U.S. Court of Appeals, the Department of Labor and before the Nuclear Regulatory Commission (NRC).